psionin/smartcoin/README.md

 http://smartcoin.cc/

-## License – Much license
+## License
-Smartcoin Core is released under the terms of the MIT license.
+Smartcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development and contributions